vivekhsridhar/tracktor-live/DOCS.md

 ## Learning more

-racktorLive includes a set of example scripts that demonstrate common use cases.
+TracktorLive includes a set of example scripts that demonstrate common use cases.
 These are a great starting point if you're not sure how to structure your logic.

 You'll find them in the `examples/` folder on our GitHub repository.